dennyzhang/quantcodedenny.com/tools/stock_sentiment/README.md

+This tool empowers engineers to automate stock sentiment analysis with precision and speed.
+It combines two core capabilities: parsing recent news headlines to extract market sentiment and insights, and parsing SEC filings to surface key financial and risk information.
+Both streams are fed into a configurable LLM pipeline, allowing you to run fast local tests with lightweight models or perform high-accuracy production analysis.
+Designed for modularity and reuse, it integrates seamlessly into your workflows—turning raw data into actionable insights without manual reading.

 # Setup env
-- install docker in your laption
+- Install docker in your laption
-- apply for GEMINI_API_KEY
+- Apply for GEMINI_API_KEY

 # Run for real
 ```